 If you are looking at document stores as your primary workhorse, as opposed to something you want to get data out of for other storage, then you have either

-- Not very much data so performance is no problem, or
+Not much data so performance is no problem, or

 Let’s assume number 1, which is common.